What Foods Are Bad For Your Heart?

 Water is the best drink anyone should consume, not just those looking for a heart-healthy option.
 If you are used to more flavor, try adding a lemon, berry or cucumber.

-There are many heart-healthy diet options to choose from such as Meditteranean and DASH.
+There are many heart-healthy diet options to choose from such as Mediterranean and DASH.
 Both emphasize fresh foods and are more plant-based including healthy fats like olive oil.
-The DASH diet puts specific restrictions on sodium, but the Meditteranean Diet, since it includes a lot of fruits and vegetables, is naturally low in sodium.
+The DASH diet puts specific restrictions on sodium, but the Mediterranean Diet, since it includes a lot of fruits and vegetables, is naturally low in sodium.